Everything PR News

 The AI Communications Stack

-A complete program stacks four capabilities:
+A complete AI Communications program stacks four capabilities:

 The Competitive Window

-Most brands in most categories have not built an AI Communications program.
-The brands that move now will build Citation Share before their competitors do — in the answers that shape consideration before a buyer knows which vendors to evaluate.
-Build enough retrieval anchors and you own the category inside the machine.
+That gap is a window.
+The brands that move now will build Citation Share before their competitors do.
+They'll be in the answers that shape consideration before a buyer knows which vendors to evaluate.
+They'll compound that advantage as engines build stronger retrieval models based on sustained, high-authority signals.

 Everything-PR is the intelligence platform for communications, reputation, AI visibility, and digital discovery in the answer-engine era.
 Publishing since 2009.
 Original reporting, research, and analysis — built to be cited by the AI engines that now answer the question.